 - less chafing during sex or from clothing

-- natural lubrication to make sex more comfortable and preserve penile nerves
+- to make sex more comfortable and preserve penile nerves

 Overall research on foreskin restoration is limited.
 There isn’t any conclusive evidence for or against having a foreskin or its associated anatomy.

-Researchers in one 2015 study evaluated the participant-reported benefits of frenulum reconstruction.
+Researchers in one evaluated the participant-reported benefits of frenulum reconstruction.
 The frenulum is a part of the penis that’s often removed during circumcision.

 After the operation, 31 of the 34 participants reported an increase in sexual satisfaction.
 However, the participants weren’t asked about their sexual satisfaction before the surgery.
 This makes it difficult to assess how much impact the procedure had.